Abhishek-Rath/Mera-Khana/README.md

-A Simple Landing Page of Website.
+A Simple Landing Page created using HTML, CSS.